 On May 17, 2021, the TSX Venture Exchange (the "TSXV") accepted the Company's Notice of Intention to implement a normal course issuer bid ("NCIB").
 On May 19, 2022, the Company announced that it renewed its NCIB to be transacted through the facilities of the NASDAQ Capital Market ("NASDAQ") and other stock exchanges and/or alternative trading systems in the United States and/or Canada.
-Pursuant to the NCIB, Real may purchase up to 8.9 common shares of the Company ("Common Shares"), representing approximately 5% of the total 178.3 million Common Shares issued and outstanding as of May 19, 2022.
-Purchases will be made at prevailing market prices and will terminate no later than May 20, 2023.
+Pursuant to the NCIB, Real was able to purchase up to 8.9 million common shares of the Company ("Common Shares"), representing approximately 5% of the total 178.3 million Common Shares issued and outstanding as of May 19, 2022.
+On May 24, 2023, the Company announced that it renewed its NCIB pursuant to which Real may purchase up to 9 million Common Shares, representing approximately 5% of the total 180 million Common Shares issued and outstanding as of May 18, 2023.
+Purchases will be made at prevailing market prices, and may be conducted during the twelve-month period ending May 28, 2024.

 The NCIB is being conducted to acquire Common Shares for the purposes of satisfying restricted share unit (each, an "RSU") obligations.
-The Company appointed CWB Trust Services (the "Trustee") as the trustee for the purposes of arranging the acquisition of Common Shares and to hold the Common Shares in trust for the purposes of satisfying RSU payments as well as deal with other administration matters.
+The Company appointed CWB Trust Services (the "Trustee") as the trustee for the purposes of arranging the acquisition of Common Shares and to hold the Common Shares in trust for the purposes of satisfying RSU payments as well as deal with other administrative matters.
 Through the Trustee, RBC Capital Markets was engaged to undertake purchases under the NCIB.

-During the 3-month period ended March 31, 2023, the Company repurchased 462 thousand Common Shares in the amount of \$601 thousand.
+During the six-month period ended June 30, 2023, the Company repurchased 1.1 million Common Shares in the amount of \$1.4 million.